Last Updated: February 15, 2025

 Through the

 USMLE website, candidates can apply for extra break/standard testing time by completing the form.
-They will only be permitted to do so for medical reasons.
-Requests for longer breaks should be submitted before or when registering for the Step exam.
+They will only be permitted to do so for medical reasons or extenuating circumstances.
+Requests should be submitted before or when registering for the exam.
 Examinees should be aware, however, that if they take an additional break, Step 2 turns into a two-day exam, and Step 3 becomes a three-day exam.

 Top Medical Schools

-The best schools that can help the candidate prepare for the USMLE in the US are as follows-
+The best medical schools in the US are as follows-

 - Harvard University, Boston, MA